enkidevs/curriculum/Web/HTML/images/image-map.md

 ### How much do you know about create clickable image maps?

-Place the shape value within the appropriate location to create the proper code.
+Place the appropriate shape value within the marked location to create the proper code.

 ```
 <map name="objects">